 NYU Abu Dhabi's Master of Fine Arts (MFA) in Art and Media is a terminal degree in the visual arts.
-It is designed as a full-time, interdisciplinary studio art program that sits at the crossroads of practice and theory, tradition and change in the arts.
+It is designed as a full-time, interdisciplinary studio art program that sits at the crossroads of practice and theory with a focus on research-based art practice.
 The MFA degree consists of 60 credits over two years of residential study.

 Students can choose to work in-depth in a particular area or across multiple arts disciplines, including:

 Abu Dhabi is an exciting crossroads that is at once global, contemporary, pan-Arab, and a MENASA hub, while also remaining committed to the preservation of local, indigenous practices and aesthetics.
-The MFA program’s educational mission and style reflect this cultural richness and complexity with a methodology that is American in approach but eastern-looking in concerns and traditions.
-While the global art world knows no boundaries, it is still true that art coming from certain regions is inflected with the landscapes, materials, traditions, and specific art and craft practices of that place.
+The MFA program’s educational mission and style reflect this cultural richness and complexity with a methodology informed by a global perspective.
+While the art world knows no boundaries, it is still true that art coming from specific regions and is inflected with the landscapes, materials, traditions, and art practices of that place.
 The MFA program leverages this by using regional art and cultural spaces as learning laboratories, while also networking students into the art ecosystem.
 The program regularly invites international and regional artists, curators, and thinkers with diverse practices to critically engage with students’ work, their conceptual and theoretical questions, and technical and formal concerns during the two years of study.